 The 2013 Lincoln Navigator has standard seating for seven.
-Second-row bench seats are optional, which increases seating capacity to eight.
+Second-row bench seats are optional, and they increase seating capacity to eight.
 Leather upholstery is standard, along with heated and cooled front seats and a heated second row.
-Front seats are power-adjustable, with the driver’s seat having memory functions.
+Front seats are power-adjustable, and the driver seat has a position memory function.

 A few critics agree that the Navigator’s spacious interior allows for comfortable seating in all positions, including the third row.
 Another critic appreciates the power-adjustable pedals, which help the driver find an ideal seating position.

 - "The Navigator's strong point is a luxurious interior with ample space for passengers in all three rows. ..." -- Left Lane News

 - "The leather-upholstered heated-and-cooled front seats include power adjustments, and there are adjustable pedals to add to driver comfort." -- Cars.com